Air quality in Delhi, Noida, Gurugram falls to ‘poor category’, likely to deteriorate

 SC doing their part, state government must do theirs: Delhi HC

 Meanwhile, the Delhi High Court on Thursday said the Supreme Court is already doing its part to deal with stubble burning in the neighbouring states of Punjab and Haryana.
-It said the Centre and the state governments have to do their bit to tackle the pollution.
+It said the Centre and state governments also have to do their bit to tackle the pollution.

-The court made this observation while declining to entertain a plea seeking immediate steps to prevent stubble burning in Punjab and Haryana on the grounds that it would aggravate coronavirus related problems.
+The court made this observation while declining to entertain a plea seeking immediate steps to prevent stubble burning in Punjab and Haryana, on the grounds that it would aggravate coronavirus related problems.

 A bench of Chief Justice DN Patel and Justice Prateek Jalan noted that the top court has already constituted a committee headed by its former judge, Justice MB Lokur, to monitor the steps taken by these states to prevent stubble burning.
 It said that if the High Court continues to hear the matter, then there would be a danger of contradictory orders being passed.